SilvanaGallo/war-chest/README.md

 ## Pending

-Some actions
+Some actions.

-Reestructure the code in order to add configuration classes and factories that simplifie the tasks Maybe Units could be singletons in order to simplify Verify if Royal is better implemented by wrapper functions Verify that the ControlMarker could be a decorator of a cell
+Reestructure the code in order to add configuration classes and factories that simplifie the tasks.

+Maybe Units could be singletons in order to simplify.

+Verify if Royal is better implemented by wrapper functions.

+Verify that the ControlMarker could be a decorator of a cell.

 ========================================================================================================